aparreno14/OpenGalois/README.md

 OpenGalois is a Python library for **glass-box Galois analysis** of polynomials over `Q[x]` of degree at most 5.

 It computes Galois groups, determines solvability by radicals, and, when supported, produces radical expressions for the roots.
 Unlike a black-box computer algebra system, OpenGalois also emits a **proof-carrying JSON certificate**: a structured derivation that can be checked by an independent verifier using exact arithmetic and an explicit ruleset.
-It computes Galois groups, determines solvability by radicals, and, when supported, produces radical expressions for the roots.
-Unlike a black-box computer algebra system, OpenGalois also emits a **proof-carrying JSON certificate**: a structured derivation that can be checked by an independent verifier using exact arithmetic and an explicit ruleset.

 The guiding principle is simple: